This blog post may contain affiliate links. For more information, please read the full disclosure here.

 - Place the large pot indoor where they can get a full sunlight or on your balcony (if you’ve had one).

 - Water them regularly.
-Don’t overwater.
+Do not over water.

-Having said that, if you have bought more than 4 different supermarket herbs, please use an even larger pot or repot them into 2 – 3 large pots so they’ll get enough space to grow.
+Having said that, if you have bought more than four different supermarket herbs, please use an even larger pot or repot them into 2 – 3 large pots so they’ll get enough space to grow.

 Do you have other tips and tricks on repotting supermarket herbs?
 Please share them in the comment section below.
 Thank you and happy repotting!